The uncertain and the unknown

 When we’re fearful of the unknown, it can be useful to remember that it is the ‘now’ which will always become known.
 Whatever is, is.
 Acknowledging and accepting that saves energy and creates a greater sense of calm and ease, which in turn allows better-quality thinking to emerge.

 The acceptance of what is – acceptance of the now – is perhaps the most powerful source of calm in the turbulence of uncertainty.
 Mindfulness – awareness that arises through paying attention, on purpose, in the present moment, non-judgementally, according to Jon Kabat-Zinn – encourages focus and distances us from distracting thoughts and emotions.
-Not only is it relaxing, but it also nurtures a quiet confidence in the present moment.
+Not only is it calming, but it also nurtures a quiet confidence in the present moment.

 Uncertainty and the unknown will continue infinitely, but they can be managed and mastered – and may even become positives.